 - 1 teaspoon minced fresh ginger [we used ¼ teaspoon dried ground ginger]

 - ¾ cup thick teriyaki sauce* such as Soy Vay Veri Veri Teriyaki Marinade & Sauce

-- Optional garnish: sliced green onion toasted sesame seeds
+- Optional garnish: sliced green onions and toasted sesame seeds

 - Serving: rice